Updated on July 20, 2021

 My Egypt Travel Experience That Confirms Daniel Gilbert’s Theory

 I would have expected memories of an event to be closer to what we actually lived than to what we anticipated.
 Funny enough, one of my travels is just in line with Gilbert’s reasoning.
 Several years ago, I visited Egypt, in what I used to call “a forgettable trip”.
 Everything seemed extremely bad: Cairo scared me, Luxor shocked me, my stomach did not agree with Egyptian food, the bus we spent so much time in was one of the least comfortable I’ve ever seen and the list could go on.
-When I returned, I wrote three long articles about my journey, articles full of details that made it such a bad experience, but also full of beautiful photos of Egypt.
+When I returned, I wrote three long articles about my journey, articles full of details that made it such a bad experience, but also full of beautiful photos of the main Egypt tourist attractions.
 I published them on my travel blog.
 One of my readers left a comment which I still remember.
 She said it was odd that my “forgettable” trip produced a series of three detailed stories about Luxor, Karnak, the Temple of Isis, the Valley of the Kings and many other such history sites in Egypt.